 Whole Wheat Pumpkin Muffins

-I originally found this recipe on allrecipes.com and have made adjustments over the years.
-You can replace half of the oil with applesauce if preferred.
-This recipe makes 24 regular muffins or like me, you can make twelve regular and twenty-four mini muffins like I have shown above.
-I like having both sizes on hand and they freeze great.
+This recipe makes 24 regular muffins or like me, you can make twelve regular and twenty-four mini muffins.
+I like having both sizes on hand and they freeze well.
 You could also leave the batter in the refrigerator and bake them off each day as needed.
 The batter would keep for 3 days.
 Of course you could throw in some toasted nuts or chocolate chips if desired.

 - 2 teaspoons baking soda

 - 1/2 teaspoon baking powder

 - 1/2 teaspoon ground cloves